ReviewMyContract.aiReview My Contract

 What "No Appeal" Actually Means.
 When a judge makes a legal error in a trial court — misapplies the law, excludes critical evidence, instructs the jury incorrectly — the losing party can appeal to an intermediate appellate court, and then to the jurisdiction's highest court.
 Appellate courts review legal questions de novo (from scratch, giving no deference to the trial court) and factual findings for clear error.
 The appellate process corrects legal mistakes before they become final judgments.

 The Limited Power of "Manifest Disregard."
-As discussed in Section 06, some courts recognize vacatur when the arbitrator "manifestly disregarded" the law — meaning the arbitrator knew the applicable legal rule and explicitly refused to follow it.
-Even where recognized, this ground for vacatur is almost never successfully invoked: courts require explicit evidence that the arbitrator knew and rejected the rule, not merely that the award is inconsistent with applicable law.
+As discussed in Section 06, some circuits recognize vacatur when the arbitrator "manifestly disregarded" the law — meaning the arbitrator knew the applicable legal rule and explicitly refused to follow it.
+Even where recognized, this ground is almost never successfully invoked: courts require explicit evidence that the arbitrator knew and rejected the rule, not merely that the award is inconsistent with applicable law.

 What to Do